Christopher Nutting: Biography

+In 2024 he became Divisional Medical Director for Royal Marsden Private Care, the largest provider of private medical services in the UK.

 Nutting was elected Fellow of the Academy of Medical Sciences in 2018 and Fellow of the Institute of Physics in 2019.
-He is also President Elect of the Oncology Section of the Royal Society of Medicine and will serve as President for the years 2020-2022.
+He was also President of the Oncology Section of the Royal Society of Medicine and served as President for the years 2020-2024.

 In 2022, Nutting was appointed as a Senior Investigator of the National Institute for Health and Care Research (NIHR), following open competition by one of England's leading medical research organisations.
 This is in addition to his roles as Consultant Clinical Oncologist at The Royal Marsden and Professor of Radiotherapy at The Institute of Cancer Research, London.